casey/degenerate/man/src/chapter_1.md

 which contains the corresponding images.
 Most test programs are simple, and exercise individual features, but some are more complex, like `smear`, `kaleidoscope`, `grain`, and `pattern`.

+## Suggestions

+Experiment, experiment, experiment!
+Clever combinations of commands give surprising results.
+Try changing the filter state and rendering in a loop, or just mash `Shift + Enter` over and over again to see what happens.